cockroachdb/docs/v22.2/cost-based-optimizer.md

 {% include {{page.version.version}}/sql/locality-optimized-search-virtual-computed-columns.md %}

-## Control whether the optimizer creates a plan with a remote region
+## Control whether queries are limited to a single region

 Although the optimizer prefers to [read from columns in local regions](locality-optimized-search-in-multi-region-clusters) when possible, by default, it does not guarantee that any query will not visit a remote region.
 This can occur if a query has no home region (for example, if it reads from different home regions in a [regional by row table](multiregion-overview.html#regional-by-row-tables)) or a query's home region differs from the [gateway](architecture/life-of-a-distributed-transaction.html#gateway) region.

 For some latency-sensitive applications, cross-region latency may not be acceptable.
 In these cases, set the [`enforce_home_region` session variable](show-vars.html#enforce-home-region) to `on`.
 This configures the optimizer to return an error and in some cases a suggested resolution if a query cannot be run entirely in a single region.

+Only tables with `ZONE` [survivability](when-to-use-zone-vs-region-survival-goals.html) can be scanned without error when this setting is enabled.

 ## Query plan cache